Posted January 2020

 Any new WFLIII Drums products coming down the pike?

 "Yes!
 Next month is the NAMM show out in L.A., and we're introducing a whole line of painted shells.
 We're experimenting with automotive paints like real high gloss, like a candy apple red, and then putting metal flake in it.
-We have a spay booth in the factory and that kind of lets me get my mad professor side out and say, 'Let's try this and let's try that'.
+We have a spray booth in the factory and that kind of lets me get my mad professor side out and say, 'Let's try this and let's try that'.
 Sometimes, I think I drive my partner nuts!
 But it's the experimenting process that I loved so much from the old days.
 Then we get to go out in the factory and say, okay, let's try this.
 Some great ideas come out that way.
 So, to answer your question, some new finishes and that's the focus of this NAMM show.”

 When I asked Bill if he was going to be in my neck of the woods (Nashville) anytime soon, his answer illustrated just how hands-on he is in promoting his drums and building a bond with their players.